Analysis | Timeline: How Trump picked the rioters over his vice president

-Trump’s two-part plan had two flaws: Trump’s attorneys were obviously wrong about Pence’s power, and Pence wasn’t inclined to violate his constitutional duty on the off-chance that history wouldn’t regard him as a central figure in the collapse of democracy.
-So Pence announced that he would do what he had to: preside over the counting of electoral votes that day and, in so doing, finalize his own ouster from the vice presidency.
+Trump’s two-part plan had two flaws: Trump’s attorneys were obviously wrong about Pence’s power, and Pence wasn’t inclined to violate his constitutional duty on the off chance that history wouldn’t regard him as a central figure in the collapse of democracy.
+So Pence announced that he would do what he had to: preside over the counting of electoral votes and, in so doing, finalize his ouster from the vice presidency.

 Before he could do that, though, a mob of rioters overran the Capitol, many of them enraged that Pence wouldn’t do what Trump had insisted he could.
 Pence was a central point of tension for those attempting to reverse the 2020 election by force, and Trump was the reason for that tension.

 As Trump is tried by the Senate on a charge of inciting the violence that erupted that day, we’ve learned more about the interplay of Trump and Pence on Jan.
-6. As a violent mob roamed the Capitol, where Pence was hiding, Trump goaded them on.
+6. As the violent mob roamed the Capitol, where Pence was hiding, Trump goaded them on.
 The following timeline reveals that the most charitable assessment of Trump’s behavior that day was that he had complete disinterest in the safety of the man he’d twice chosen as his running mate.

 The day began, as so many others did, with a tweet.

 8:17 a.m.
-Trump tweets his plan that Pence could simply stand in the way of the final count of the results of the 2020 presidential election.
+Trump tweets his insistence that Pence could simply stand in the way of the final count of the results of the presidential election.

 “States want to correct their votes, which they now know were based on irregularities and fraud, plus corrupt process never received legislative approval.
 All Mike Pence has to do is send them back to the States, AND WE WIN.
 Do it Mike, this is a time for extreme courage!”

-This wasn’t true, but it was neither the first untrue claim Trump had made about the election nor the first time he’d falsely suggested that Pence could single-handedly derail the election loss.
+This wasn’t true, but it was neither the first untrue claim Trump had made about the election or the first time he’d falsely suggested that Pence could single-handedly derail the election loss.
 It was a reminder, though, that all of Trump’s eggs were now in a basket being carried by the vice president.

 Around 11:30 a.m.
 Trump and Pence speak by phone.
 Trump was about to give a speech from the Ellipse south of the White House to a large crowd of supporters.
 Pence was about to head to the Capitol to oversee the counting of electoral votes.
 It was Trump’s last attempt to cajole Pence into somehow obstructing that process.

-You have a choice, Trump reportedly told Pence: “You can either go down in history as a patriot, or you can go down in history as a pussy.”
+You have a choice, Trump reportedly told Pence: “You can either go down in history as a patriot, or you can go down in history as a p----.”

 The two wouldn’t talk again for days.